[Last updated November 26, 2024]

 Filing taxes yourself

 While filing your taxes yourself is cheaper than hiring an accountant and doesn’t require anyone else’s help, it can be difficult to do correctly.
-Those with multiple income streams may find doing their taxes by themselves confusing.
+Those with multiple income streams may find doing their own taxes confusing.
 If you’re willing to accept the challenges that come with filing your taxes by yourself, some resources can make the process easier, such as online filing programs like TurboTax or the IRS Free File.
-The IRS Free File is a free, guided resource for those earning $73,000 or less.
+The IRS Free File is a free, guided resource for those earning $79,000 or less.
 Free File Fillable Forms are free electronic tax forms available for those who make more.
 Note that this option does not provide guidance.

 Enlisting a family member or loved one’s help